telefonicaid/fiware-glancesync/README.rst

 At the moment, GlanceSync is designed to run in the glance server of the master region, because it reads the images that are stored directly in the filesystem.
 This will be fixed in a future version.
+But see below, in the running section, for a workaround.

 The following software must be installed (e.g. using apt-get on Debian and Ubuntu, or with yum in CentOS):